 For many, cow milk is completely out of the question.
 It’s difficult to digest, high in allergens and loaded with lactose that can wreak havoc on your gastrointestinal tract.
 Enter goat milk, a nutrient-rich alternative that’s tasty, easy on the gut and far less inflammatory than regular cow’s milk.
-For these reasons, many dairy-involved diets like the Paleo, low-carb and keto diet recommend goat milk.
+For these reasons, many dairy-involved diets like the Paleo, low-carb and ketosis diet recommend goat milk.

 Not only is it chock-full of vitamins and minerals that your body needs, but it’s also incredibly versatile.
 You can easily use goat milk to make healthy cheese, soap, smoothies, skin care products, desserts and more.
 It’s a great way to add a simple, nutritious twist to your favorite tried-and-true recipes.